Creating or updating your child's playroom? We have some great playroom ideas for you!

 Choose comfortable, child-size playroom furniture.
 And since kids love to play on the floor, provide at least some soft flooring (like our foam play mats!).
 Make sure the lighting is good and the temperature comfortable.

 The easiest way is to provide a place for everything.
-(End sentence and add space between) Include bins, bookshelves, and other playroom storage solutions to keep toys and books where they belong.
-Encourage your child to build neat habit by choosing accessible, kid-friendly
+Include bins, bookshelves, and other playroom storage solutions to keep toys and books where they belong.
+Encourage your child to build neat habit by choosing accessible, kid-friendly organizers.

 This includes the playroom walls.
 You can add shelving to maximize storage, or use it for displaying artwork.
 Or, better yet, turn one wall into an art canvas, by covering it with chalkboard or dry erase art panels.